 SEE OWNERS MANUAL.
-VOIR CAHIER D'INS IRUCTIONS.
+VOIR CAHIER D'INSTRUCTIONS.
 No user serviceable parts inside.
 Refer servicing to qualified service personnel.
 Il ne se trouve a l'interieur aucune piece pourvant entre reparée l'usager.
-S'adresser a un reparateur compétent.

 The lightning flash with arrowhead symbol within an equilateral triangle is intended to alert the user of the presence of un-insulated "dangerous voltage" within the product's enclosure that may be of sufficient magnitude to constitute a risk of electric shock to persons.